-Co-Obradoiro Galego or “Collaborative Galician Creation Space” is a collaborative project between three basketmakers and a biodesigner looking at biotechniques to help regenerate and revive our Galician craft heritage.
+Co-Obradoiro Galego or 'Collaborative Galician Creation Space' is a collaborative project between three basketmakers and a bio-designer looking at bio-techniques to help regenerate and revive our Galician craft heritage.

 Fishing tools that, in their origin, were made by local basket makers with wicker or wood but today are made mainly from plastic by large foreign industries.
-Nevertheless, what these vegetable and non-vegetable materials hold in common are their flexibility.
+Nevertheless, what these vegetable and non-vegetable materials hold in common is their flexibility.

-Specifically, the decline of basketry has intensified in recent years because of the reforestation of non-autochthonous species whose wood cannot be used for basketry, and the disappearance of rural life.
+Specifically, the decline of basketry has intensified in recent years because of the reforestation of non-autochthonous species whose wood cannot be used for basketry and the disappearance of rural life.

-First, a well-known Galician symbol, the scallop shell, translated into a basketry weaving technique, weaving the biomaterial from the king and ox crab.
+First, a well-known Galician symbol, the scallop shell, was translated into a basketry weaving technique, weaving the biomaterial from the king and ox crab.
 Secondly, a wooden fishing trap skeleton with a visible net in the extruded biomaterial.
 Thirdly, a reinterpretation of a typical Galician basket for carrying fish on the head, called patella, mixed with the traditional Galician hat, again, weaving the biomaterial from the king and ox crab.
 Finally, a design outcome that celebrates basketry as the first craft because of its original use as a method of food preservation applying the biomaterial in a flat extrusion process.

 Information submitted by the maker and edited by the Future Materials Bank.